-In the state of Georgia the program is called the Breast and Cervical Cancer Program (BCCP, also known as the Cancer Screening Program and formerly known as BreasTest and More).
+In the state of Georgia, the program is called the Breast and Cervical Cancer Program (BCCP, also known as the Cancer Screening Program and formerly known as BreasTest and More).
 It was launched in 1994, and is funded primarily by federal and state dollars.
-Additional funding sources include Susan G. Komen for the Cure (for breast cancer screening only) as well as some family planning funds.
+Additional funding sources include Susan G. Komen for the Cure (for breast cancer screening only).